Flone-dnb/opengl-renderer/README.md

 # Controls

-Hold right mouse button to rotate the camera and use WASD keys (while still holding right mouse button) to move.
+Hold right mouse button to rotate the camera and use WASDEQ keys (while still holding right mouse button) to move.

 # Setup (Build)